aloisdg/aloisdg-blog/posts/call-bash-or-posh-from-a-fsx.md

     startInfo
 ```

-Beside if you want to know if you are on windows or elsewhere, you can rely on:
+Besides if you want to know if you are on windows or elsewhere, you can rely on:

 ```fsharp
 let isWindows = RuntimeInformation.IsOSPlatform(OSPlatform.Windows)